 wmic process list brief | find /i "cmd.exe"

-If the cmd.exe process is running, the output of the command will display the process ID, process name, and other information about the process.
+If the cmd.exe process is running, the command’s output will display the process ID, process name, and other information about the process.

 Once the red teamer has identified the process, they can use other tools and techniques to exploit it.
 For example, they can use a tool like Metasploit to launch a payload that can be used to gain access to the target system.